sstadelman/NativeSDK-podspec/README.md

 All that can be thrown out.

 ##Seriously, right now.
-I've been hammering on this problem, as I've been trying to submit a public podspec for my STSOData framework.
-I ran into this [blog by the team at Gaslight](https://teamgaslight.com/blog/using-local-libraries-with-cocoapods).
-It didn't solve the problem I was initially looking at, but I came back to it, and found this:
+I was trying to work out how to submit a public podspec for my STSOData framework, which depends on the SAP Mobile SDK, and I ran into this [blog by the team at Gaslight](https://teamgaslight.com/blog/using-local-libraries-with-cocoapods).
+It didn't solve the problem I was initially looking at, but I came back to it a few days later, and found this:

 **You can just copy this `NativeSDK.podspec` document into the NativeSDK folder of your installation directory, add this line to your project's Podfile:  `pod 'NativeSDK', :path => "~/SAP/MobileSDK3/NativeSDK/"`, and cocoapods will read from your local installation.**

+Ah.
+Yes.

 ##Try it.
 Now.